paulkienitz/SPARE/README.md

 > **1**:  This browser has very limited support, and SPARE will only be able to download page fragments.
 In other words, you cannot use the `newElementID` parameter.

-> **2**:  This browser has enough support that all features of SPARE should function, though not with optimum efficiency.
+> **2**:  This browser has enough support that all features of SPARE should function.

 > **3**:  This browser supports the latest standards and SPARE will function at its best.